rhu1/fgg/README.md

 ### Example `Makefile` tests.

-The following commands are run from the `github.com/rhu1/fgg` directory.
+The following commands assume `make install`, and that the resulting `fgg` binary is on the `$PATH`.

+Running from the `github.com/rhu1/fgg` directory:

 * `make test-monom-against-go`